Spinal Cord Injuries (SCI)

 - brown-sequard syndrome (damage to one side of the spinal cord); and

 - cauda equina lesion/injury (damage to the mass of nerves at the end of the spinal cord).

 For every 100 people with a spinal cord injury, incomplete tetraplegia (quadriplegia) is the most common neurologic diagnosis (34 of 100), followed by complete paraplegia (23 of 100), incomplete paraplegia (19 of 100), and complete tetraplegia (quadriplegia) (18 of 100).

 Spinal cord injuries are very serious because they can affect many of the body's systems, organs and functions, including the cardiovascular and respiratory systems, and are known to cause chronic pain, urinary tract problems, bowel management problems, pressure sores, deep vein thrombosis, pulmonary emboli, weight control issues and sexual dysfunction.

-The lawyers at Bottar Leone, PLLC, have considerable experience investigating, prosecuting and trying to verdict cases involving severe personal injuries, including spinal cord injuries.
+The lawyers at Bottar Law, PLLC, have considerable experience investigating, prosecuting and trying to verdict cases involving severe personal injuries, including spinal cord injuries.
 Contact us now to discuss your case or concerns.